 Small cell lung cancer is uncommon in never smokers, who constitute only 3% to 5% of cases, and is commonly associated with intense tobacco exposure (3).
 However, transformation to SCLC has been recently documented in never smokers with epidermal growth factor receptor (EGFR)–mutation positive adenocarcinoma of the lung, in the setting of resistance to tyrosine kinase inhibitors (4).
 The original EGFR mutation is maintained in the SCLC, supporting the notion that the tumor evolved from transformation and is not a second primary cancer.

 The incidence of SCLC has steadily declined, as illustrated by an analysis of the Surveillance, Epidemiology, and End Results (SEER) database (1), in which the proportion of SCLCs decreased from 17% in 1986 to 13% in 2002.
 However, this decrease was accompanied by an increase in SCLC cases arising in women (28% in 1973 vs 50% in 2002), attributed to increasing tobacco use among women starting in the 1960s.
-The reduced incidence may be related, in part, to changes in the pathologic criteria leading to the classification of cases as large cell neuroendocrine carcinoma (LCNEC) that would have been ...
+The reduced incidence may be related, in part, to changes in the pathologic criteria leading to the classification of cases as large cell neuroendocrine carcinoma (LCNEC) that would ...